osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 #### Update for Most Users

-This does not work yet.
+In 1.4.0 this does not work yet.
 Currently the default is still to create the old type of index.
 {: .note}

 If your database was created with an older version of osm2pgsql you might want